cipherpeon/ConsenSys-2018DP-Final-Project/README.md

 ## Tests

-Javascript tests have been written for each contract, and are run with `truffl test`.
+Javascript tests have been written for each contract, and are run with `truffle test`.
 Explanations of tests have been included as comments in the test files.

 ## User Stories